CamilaJaviera91/mock-data-factory/README.md

 ---

+## 🛠️ Customization

+To generate more or fewer rows, change the arguments in generate_clients(), generate_products(), or generate_orders().
+You can modify the list of product names and categories to suit your business domain.

+---

 ## Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)
 - Check out [Discourse](https://discourse.getdbt.com/) for commonly asked questions and answers